rifatz-the-analyst/Kimia-Farma-Performance-Analysis-of-Sales-Customer-and-Inventory/README.md

 Additional investigation is recommended to determine whether limited penetration is driven by operational, geographic, regulatory, competitive, or logistical factors.

-### 4.5 Inventory Gaps May Lead to Lost Sales Opportunities

-Inventory analysis based on average daily unit sales over the most recent three-month period identified stock availability gaps across multiple branches.

-A total of 201 product-branch combinations had zero inventory on hand despite generating average daily sales of 3.24 units.
-Assuming demand remains consistent, these stockouts could result in an estimated gross revenue loss of approximately IDR 2.3 billion over a seven-day period.

-This suggests opportunities to improve inventory allocation and replenishment processes, particularly for products with stable demand patterns.

-### 4.6 Customer Retention Improved Consistently Between 2021 and 2023
+### 4.5 Customer Retention Improved Consistently Between 2021 and 2023

 The company served 264,601 unique customers during the analysis period.
 Annual active customers remained relatively stable at approximately 105,000–106,000 customers per year.
 Meanwhile, the returning customer rate increased steadily from 37.74% in 2021 to 51.99% in 2022 and 60.57% in 2023.

 The upward trend suggests that customer retention strengthened over time, with a growing share of annual transactions generated by existing customers.
 This may indicate increasing customer loyalty, improved customer experience, stronger product-market fit, or other retention-related factors that warrant further investigation.

-### 4.7 Repeat Customers Represent a Valuable Business Segment
+### 4.6 Repeat Customers Represent a Valuable Business Segment

 <p align="center">
 <img width="600" src="https://github.com/rifatz-the-analyst/Image-archieve/blob/2fe5736944bda9f0e0dc00aded9f70050f3d64cc/Customer%20Contributions.png" />